Nash-254/ACEs-and-Partner-Relationships/README.md

 ## Data Analysis
 ### 1. Assortative Mating
 **Insights**
-- Childhood adversity clusters within couples—an early-life echo shaping partner choice.
+- Childhood adversity tends to cluster within couples, reflecting an early-life imprint that shapes partner selection.
 - Sexual abuse ranks highest in the shared Trauma experienced.

 ![Assortative mating](/visuals/1.assortative_mating.png)
 **Figure 1.** Assortative mating in couples sharing the same early-life adversities

 ### 2. Cumulative impact of shared ACE exposure on relationship and family outcomes
-- When both partners carry heavy ACE histories, economic, emotional, and health burdens compound—showing the **cumulative cost** of shared trauma.
+- When both partners carry heavy ACE histories, economic, emotional, and health burdens compound, showing the **cumulative cost** of shared trauma.
 - Negative outcomes **steadily rises** from no ACEs experienced to those with more that 4 ACEs in couples.
 - **Low education**, followed by **High stress** and low income are the top 3 outcomes.
 - **Dual High Exposure**: Partners who both have experienced high early-life traumas (ACE >=4) result in a relationship and family dynamic of **high stress** and **socioeconomic disadvantage** of low education and income.
 (Figure 3)